GenAstro/Epicycle/EpicycleBase/src/index.md

 ## Integration with Epicycle

-AstroBase is designed to be the foundation layer for:
+EpicycleBase is designed to be the foundation layer for:

 - **AstroStates** - Concrete state vector implementations
 - **AstroEpochs** - Time system implementations